 Notice that when Anna falls and is caught by both Hans and Kristoff: Anna is pushed by Hans's horse and while Anna willingly falls, knowing that Kristoff would catch her.
 A romantic foreshadowing that while Anna was pushed to fall in love with Hans, she fell for Kristoff on her own.

 "Do You Want To Build A Snowman?" is almost the Arc Song for Anna and Elsa's entire relationship.
 If Anna hadn't enticed Elsa into building a snowman in the first place, Anna would have never received the injury that caused Elsa to retreat into herself and close herself off from her sister.
-When Elsa's secret is found out and she's fled the castle, the first thing she does—almost casually—by way of exploring her own powers, is to build the exact same snowman, Olaf.
-Later in the film, we see that Olaf has come to life.
+When Elsa's secret is found out and she's fled the castle, the first thing she does—almost casually—by way of exploring her own powers, is to rebuild Olaf.
+Later in the film, we see that Olaf has somehow come to life.
 Later still, when Anna is dying in a locked room in the castle, who picks the lock on the door, discovers Anna, relights the fire—which Hans had put out—in order to keep her alive a bit longer, and helps her to realise that Kristoff loves her?
 Olaf.
 He then helps Anna to break out of the castle—when she can't figure out how to get out of the high window, he encourages her to slide down the packed snow, which we've already seen he's a master of.
 He gets Anna out onto the ice, which if he hadn't done, she wouldn't have been able to stop Hans from killing Elsa, an act of true love which, it turns out, also saved her own life.
 Ironically, it's the creation of Olaf that started their problems, but it's Olaf who resolved their problems too!

 Anna's Heroic Sacrifice didn't just melt her heart, it also melted Elsa's!
 Elsa's heart was frozen by her fear of her own powers, and that's why she couldn't melt her ice-because her heart, which should have been her source of warmth, was frozen with fear.